awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 | substatementId | int | An ID for a SQL substatement\.
 This value counts the contained substatements for each SQL statement identified by the statementId field\. |
 | type | string | The event type\.
 Valid values are record or heartbeat\. |

-### Processing a Database Activity Stream using the AWS SDK<a name="DBActivityStreams.CodeExample"></a>
+### Processing an Activity Stream using the AWS SDK<a name="DBActivityStreams.CodeExample"></a>

-You can programmatically process a database activity stream by using the AWS SDK\.
+You can programmatically process an activity stream by using the AWS SDK\.
 The following are fully functioning Java and Python examples of how you might process the Kinesis data stream\.

 ------
 #### [ Java ]